 For the Grand Chamber, if the procedure of l & #8217;A61 CBE73 n & #8217; was no longer applicable when the first request is no longer pending, this would be tantamount to accepting that a court recognizes a person's patent right, but that the EPO refuses such a right for reasons of internal procedures (point 5 of the reasons).

 Therefore, there is no reason to refuse, to a person who has been recognized a right on an invention by a national authority, the filing of a request according to #8217;A61 (1) (b) CBE73 (point 5.2 of the reasons).

 Chapter 33.
 G4 / 92 - Basis for decisions and new arguments in oral proceedings

 decision G4 / 92 was issued on October 29, 1993.

-During a procedure inter partesif a party who does not attend the oral proceedings, waives his right to be heard?
-Can we then cite new documents or arguments against his application or patent?
+During a procedure inter partes, if a party who does not appear at the oral proceedings, renounce his right to be heard?
+Can we then cite new documents or new arguments to the & #8217; against his request or his patent?

 Thus, in order to respect the contradictory, a decision can not be based sure :

 - of the facts invoked for the first time during this oral procedure;